Emotional Consult

 The Adolescence That Shapes Identity: The Balance Between Id, Ego, and Superego

 Adolescence, though a challenging period, is critically important for the formation of the individual in their wholeness and completeness.
-Beyond the many crisis situations in the relationship between the young person and their parents, a crisis also arises in the construction of overall identity (the sense of oneself as a unique person with consistent characteristics, values, and beliefs) and individuality.
-In other words, adolescence is the time of searching for and finding oneself.
+Beyond the many crisis situations in the relationship between the young person and their parents, a crisis also arises in the construction of overall identity and individuality.
+Adolescence is the time of searching for and finding oneself.

-According to Freud, adolescence is part of the genital stage of psychosexual maturity, when the libido (the psychic energy tied not only to sexuality but more broadly to desire, the pursuit of pleasure, and creativity) begins to direct itself toward objects outside the family.
-This is a period of intense internal conflicts arising from the interplay between the Id, the Ego, and the Superego.
+According to Freud, adolescence is a period of intense internal conflicts arising from the interplay between the Id, the Ego, and the Superego.

 • The Id represents instinctual and unconscious impulses — sexual and aggressive desires that seek immediate gratification.

-• The Ego functions as a mediator between the impulses of the Id and reality, attempting to channel desires in socially acceptable ways.
+• The Ego functions as a mediator between the impulses of the Id and reality.

-• The Superego is the internal moral control — internalized rules, values, and ideals that sometimes come into conflict with the impulses of the Id.
+• The Superego is the internal moral control — internalized rules, values, and ideals.

-The adolescent must learn how to integrate these impulses — sexual, aggressive, and social — into forms acceptable to society.
+The adolescent must learn how to integrate these impulses into forms acceptable to society.
 The inability to manage internal conflicts can lead to anxiety, guilt, shame, or confusion, manifesting as rebellion, social withdrawal, or impulsive behavior.

-• The successful integration of social, emotional, and sexual impulses leads to maturity, the capacity for intimacy, a stable sense of self encompassing social role, goals, values, a sense of autonomy, and responsibility.
+• The successful integration of social, emotional, and sexual impulses leads to maturity, the capacity for intimacy, a stable sense of self.

-• Unsuccessful navigation leaves feelings of vacillation, insecurity, rebellion against parents, negativism, indifference, or excessive dependence on friends and social groups.
+• Unsuccessful navigation leaves feelings of vacillation, insecurity, rebellion, negativism, or excessive dependence on friends.

-Even when autonomous, adolescents need support to believe in themselves, find their path, and answer the key questions of their age:
+Even when autonomous, adolescents need support to believe in themselves and answer the key questions of their age:

 • "Who am I?"